 Wednesday, May 12, 2010

-The story of the Prince giving himself to the lioness and her cubs is a fascinating tale.
-The artwork even more so.
+"an episode from the Golden light sutra of a bodhisattva removing his upper garments and hanging them on a tree before casting himself from a cliff to feed a hungry tigress and her cubs."
 It is one of the early periods of art in Japan, the Asuka period and much of this beautiful 7th century work can be found in the temple of Horyu-Ji.

 The picture itself appears on a four-sided portable shrine which is made of local Japanese wood and then lacquered.
 The Tamamushi shrine is named after the tamamushi beetle, who's iridescent wings were used in the decoration, though the colour and the beetles have long disappeared from the shrine.